 Students will prepare two fields of study to be offered for examination.
 These fields may be regional or thematic in focus.
-Each student will consult with his or her graduate program advisor and a field committee to design a sequence of courses which will provide preparation for examinations in each field.
+Each student will consult with his or her graduate program advisor and a field committee to design a sequence of courses that will provide preparation for examinations in each field.
 Examinations must be taken at least six weeks prior to graduation.
 If the student chooses to write a thesis, only one field, different from the field of the thesis, need to be prepared for the examination.

-- Interpret primary and secondary sources quickly and critically.
+Interpret primary and secondary sources quickly and critically.

-- Understand printed and electronic historical research aids, exhibit knowledge of bibliographical search procedures, and have the ability to effectively develop research bibliographies.
+Understand printed and electronic historical research aids, exhibit knowledge of bibliographical search procedures, and have the ability to effectively develop research bibliographies.

-- Understand the broad outlines of historical interpretation and narrative in a field of specialization.
+Understand the broad outlines of historical interpretation and narrative in a field of specialization.

-- Display knowledge of dominant schools of historical explanation and narrative, and exhibit the ability to apply the various interpretative frameworks to the investigation of data.
+Display knowledge of dominant schools of historical explanation and narrative, and exhibit the ability to apply the various interpretative frameworks to the investigation of data.

-- Exhibit disciplined habits of research through experience at gathering primary and secondary historical data and effectively storing them so as to be readily retrieved.
+Exhibit disciplined habits of research through experience at gathering primary and secondary historical data and effectively storing them so as to be readily retrieved.

-- Construct a historical argument—marshaling arguments for interpretation or narrative involving complex data—and write up results or narrative in clear, persuasive language.
+Construct a historical argument—marshaling arguments for interpretation or narrative involving complex data—and write up results or narrative in clear, persuasive language.

-- Display facility at presenting historical arguments orally and describing research and findings to an audience.
+Display facility at presenting historical arguments orally and describing research and findings to an audience.

-- Exhibit knowledge of a language other than English, sufficient for research into sources in that language.
+Exhibit knowledge of a language other than English, sufficient for research into sources in that language.

-- Work cooperatively on the investigation of an area of historical inquiry and be able to accommodate one’s own research to findings of co-researchers.
+Work cooperatively on the investigation of an area of historical inquiry and be able to accommodate one’s own research to findings of co-researchers.

-- Exhibit an elementary ability to lead classroom discussion of historical material, assess historical work, and organize readings and agenda for analysis into an effective syllabus.
+Exhibit an elementary ability to lead classroom discussion of historical material, assess historical work, and organize readings and agenda for analysis into an effective syllabus.